 - Thus , courts must be protected from tendentious attacks that lower its authority, defame its public image and make the public lose faith in its impartiality.

-WHAT IS NOT CONTEMPT OF COURT?
+WHAT IS NOT CONTEMPT ?

 - Fair and accurate reporting of judicial proceedings will not amount to contempt of court.